jamie2210/CI_MS4_PP/README.md

 Register               | A user can register an account on the site with a valid email address Login               | A user can login with a valid username and password
 Logout               | A logout button is provided under the My Account link to logout
-Bag / Cart | A user can add products to a shopping cart which contains each item in the order and an overall price / delivery if applicable
+Bag | A user can add products to a shopping cart which contains each item in the order and an overall price / delivery if applicable
 Checkout | A user can enter their delivery details and credit card information to checkout an order
 Checkout success | Once an order is successful, the user can view the checkout success